Doris Salcedo

-Doris Salcedo (b.
-1958) is a Colombian-born visual artist and sculptor.
+Doris Salcedo (born 1958) is a Colombian-born visual artist and sculptor.
 Her work is influenced by her experiences of life in Colombia and is generally composed of commonplace items such as wooden furniture, clothing, concrete, grass, and rose petals.
 Salcedo's work gives form to pain, trauma, and loss, while creating space for individual and collective mourning.
 These themes stem from her own personal history.
 Members of her own family were among the many people who have disappeared in politically troubled Colombia.
 Much of her work deals with the fact that, while the death of a loved one can be mourned, their disappearance leaves an unbearable emptiness.
 Salcedo lives and works in Bogotá, Colombia.

 Early life and education

 Doris Salcedo was born in 1958 in Bogotá, Colombia.
-Salcedo completed a Bachelor of Fine Arts at Jorge Tadeo Lozano University in 1980, before traveling to New York City, where she completed a Master of Fine Arts degree at New York University in 1984.
+She completed a Bachelor of Fine Arts at Jorge Tadeo Lozano University in 1980, before traveling to New York City, where she completed a Master of Fine Arts degree at New York University in 1984.
 She then returned to Bogotá to teach at the Universidad Nacional de Colombia.
+She is married to Colombian novelist and sociologist Azriel Bibliowicz, whose work investigates the Jewish experience in Colombia.
+The couple lives and works in Bogotá.